 A particular advantage of having detailed microdata is that we can leverage the staggered rollout of PACE across Florida counties and households over our sample period.
 We deploy a battery of modern difference-in-differences (DiD) estimators for staggered treatment to account for the fact that the treatment and control groups do not remain stable over time.
 We compare early to late PACE borrowers via Callaway and Sant'Anna (2021)'s estimator, which, with the inclusion of neighborhood-specific time trends, helps us hold fixed the relative subprimeness of the PACE borrower pool.
-To bolster the validity of this research design, we show that properties of early vs. late cohorts of PACE borrowers are statistically and economically similar in terms of ex ante tax delinquency rates and observable characteristics that proxy for property quality and households' financing constraints.
+To bolster the validity of this research design, we show that properties of early vs. late cohorts of PACE borrowers are statistically and economically similar in terms of ex ante tax delinquency rates and observable characteristics that proxy for property quality and measures of households' financing constraints from Data Axle.

 We show that projects financed by PACE loans increase borrowers' home equity values.
-Specifically, repeat sales properties undergoing PACE-funded home improvement projects experience an average total appreciation in home sale prices of 19% to 25%.
+Specifically, repeat sales properties undergoing PACE-funded climate-proofing projects experience an average total appreciation in home sale prices of 19% to 25%.
 This implies that, holding fixed any time-invariant quality differences across homes, PACE projects generate average annualized capital gains net of costs of between 24% and 32%, with slightly lower returns after taking into account interest payments, permitting fees, origination fees, and growth in households' property tax bills over time.
 Our estimates are comparable to the returns to home improvement projects calculated by Giacoletti and Westrupp (2018), who study the remodeling and sale behavior of house flippers in Los Angeles.
 We find the returns to PACE projects vary across permit type, with positive capitalization effects coming from both energy efficiency and climate-proofing projects.
+This result is not obvious, because houses with a PACE lien could attract a lower amount of potential buyers, as households cannot take out conforming mortgages on a property encumbered by a PACE lien, thus pushing prices down.

 One important prediction of our conceptual framework is that PACE loan access increases households' default risk, as their total debt-to-income ratio is higher than if they only retained a primary mortgage.
 We show that households taking out a PACE loan are more likely to be ever-delinquent on their property tax bills by 0.3 p.p. (a 16% increase) within a year of origination.
-However, these delinquencies are largely short-lived.
-Using tax lien sale records, we find that PACE properties are as likely as non-PACE properties to be in severe enough default to have a tax lien sold at auction.
+This result is not mechanical, because PACE loans could have been used as an alternative to a more expensive source of financing, such as credit card debt.
+Access to cheaper financing has been shown to lower households' non-debt repayment in the context of disaster lending (Collier et al., 2024a,b).

-We provide evidence that mortgage lenders increase their credit supply in response to
+We provide evidence that mortgage lenders increase their credit supply in response to PACE.

-PACE.
 Using loan application data from the Home Mortgage Disclosure Act (HMDA), we find that PACE adoption in a PACE county results in a 1.3 p.p. higher approval rate for first lien home purchase and refinance loans, representing a 1.5% increase in loan approvals.
 The interpretation of this result through the lens of our conceptual framework is that increased home values due to investment in PACE-qualified projects improve lenders' recovery values, leading to greater mortgage credit supply.
 Indeed, we find a stronger positive credit expansion effect for high-risk borrowers, driven by mortgage lenders increasing their approval rates for private-label securitized loans.